 client Processing of client requests. cname Logs nameservers that are skipped due to them being a CNAME rather than A / AAAA records. config Configuration file parsing and processing. database Messages relating to the databases used internally by the name server to store zone and cache data. default The default category defines the logging options for those categories where no specific configuration has been defined. delegation-only Delegation only.
-Logs queries that have been forced to NXDOMAIN as the result of a delegation-only zone or a delegation-only in a forward, hint or stub zone declaration. dispatch Dispatching of incoming packets to the server modules where they are to be processed. dnssec DNSSEC and TSIG protocol processing.
+Logs queries that have been forced to NXDOMAIN as the result of a delegation-only zone or a delegation-only in a forward, hint or stub zone declaration. dispatch Dispatching of incoming packets to the server modules where they are to be processed.

-Log queries that have been forced to use plain DNS due to timeouts.
+dnssec DNSSEC and TSIG protocol processing. edns-disabled Log queries that have been forced to use plain DNS due to timeouts.
 This is often due to the remote servers not being RFC 1034 compliant (not always returning FORMERR or similar to EDNS queries and other extensions to the DNS when they are not understood).
 In other words, this is targeted at servers that fail to respond to DNS queries that they don't understand.
 Note: the log message can also be due to packet loss.
 Before reporting servers for non-RFC 1034 compliance they should be re-tested to determine the nature of the non-compliance.
 This testing should prevent or reduce the number of false-positive reports.
+Note: eventually named will have to stop treating such timeouts as due to RFC 1034 non compliance and start treating it as plain packet loss.
+Falsely classifying packet loss as due to RFC 1034 non compliance impacts on DNSSEC validation which requires EDNS for the DNSSEC records to be returned. general The catch-all.
+Many things still aren't classified into categories, and they all end up here. lame-servers Lame servers.
+These are misconfigurations in remote servers, discovered by BIND 9 when trying to query those servers during resolution. network Network operations. notify The NOTIFY protocol.